-Modular cleanrooms (or “clean rooms”) are most often used in manufacturing and research facilities, but are evolving into new industries every day.
-Any industry or application where small particles can adversely affect manufacturing, production, or packaging processes can benefit from the use of modular cleanrooms.
+Modular cleanrooms (or “clean rooms”) are most often used in manufacturing and research facilities, but, thanks to their versatility and ease of installation, they’re finding use in new industries every day.
+Any industry or application where small particles can adversely affect manufacturing, production, or packaging processes can benefit from the use of a modular clean room.

-By definition, a modular cleanroom is a controlled environment with a low level of pollutants such as dust, airborne microbes, aerosol particles, and chemical vapors.
-To be exact, a cleanroom maintains a controlled level of contamination, which is specified by both particles per cubic foot and allowable particle size.
+By definition, a cleanroom is a controlled environment with a low level of pollutants such as dust, airborne microbes, aerosol particles, and chemical vapors.
+To be exact, a clean room maintains a controlled level of contamination, which is specified by both particles per cubic foot and allowable particle size.

-Modular cleanrooms are used in clean-critical processes across a broad spectrum of industries, including:
+Modular cleanrooms are used in clean-critical processes in numerous markets, including:

 - Semiconductor manufacturing

 - Pharmaceutical processing